-The GMIB income stream is determined by applying the GMIB payout rates to the GMIB amount, although you may receive a higher income stream by contract.
+The GMIB income stream is determined by applying the GMIB payout rates to the GMIB amount, although you may receive a higher income stream by annuitizing under the regular provisions of your contract.
 In this case, the GMIB provides no additional benefit.
 Additionally, some contracts require that all of your assets be allocated in specified investment options during the waiting period and deviation from these investment options may result in material reduction or termination of this benefit.